NASA's NEA Scout solar sail spacecraft launched in Nov. 2022 on a mission to visit a near-Earth asteroid.

 Solar sails are spacecraft that use large, thin sails to reflect sunlight, giving them a gentle push and unlimited fuel.
 They are well-suited to small, low-cost spacecraft that hitch rides to space on rockets carrying larger missions.
 Thanks to advances in technology miniaturization, small spacecraft are growing increasingly capable, but they have limited propulsion, which often bounds them to the trajectories of the rockets that carry them into space.

 NEA Scout builds on a heritage of NASA small satellite solar sails that includes Nanosail-D2, which test-deployed a solar sail in Earth orbit in 2011.
 The Planetary Society's LightSail program built on that concept, demonstrating controlled solar sailing for the first time in Earth orbit and for the first time with a small spacecraft.
-NASA and The Planetary Society collaborate and exchange data on NEA Scout and the LightSail program through a Space Act Agreement.
+NASA and The Planetary Society collaborated and exchanged data on NEA Scout and the LightSail program through a Space Act Agreement.

-How NEA Scout Works
+How NEA Scout works